 Will groups support guest users?

-Is Guest Chat safe for sharing passwords or sensitive data?
+Is Guest Chat safe for sharing passwords?